xenserver/terraform-provider-xenserver/docs/index.md

 page_title: "XenServer Provider"
 subcategory: ""
 description: |-
   The XenServer provider can be used to manage and deploy XenServer resources.
-You must configure the provider with the proper credentials before you can use it.
-Documentation regarding the Data Sources and Resources supported by the XenServer Provider can be found in the navigation to the left.
-Note that this provider is still in development.
+Before using it, you must configure the provider with the appropriate credentials.
+Documentation regarding the data sources and resources supported by the XenServer provider can be found in the navigation on the left.
 ---

 # XenServer Provider

 The XenServer provider can be used to manage and deploy XenServer resources.
-You must configure the provider with the proper credentials before you can use it.
-Documentation regarding the Data Sources and Resources supported by the XenServer Provider can be found in the navigation to the left.
-Note that this provider is still in development.
+Before using it, you must configure the provider with the appropriate credentials.
+Documentation regarding the data sources and resources supported by the XenServer provider can be found in the navigation on the left.

 ## Example Usage